iimanii/mongoman/README.md

 #### Loading and storing objects into mongodb
 - Implement a class that **extends** mongoman.Base
-- Your class will represent one unique collection in the database
+- Each class will represent a unique collection in the database
 - Collection name must be passed via @Kind annotation with the class
 - Only **non-static public** fields get stored
 - **non-static final public** fields are used as keys to load and store the objects and marked as unique index (they cannot repeat)